traveloka-archive/slack-robot/README.md

-To respond in another channel/im, simply pass the last argument to `.text()`, `.attachment()` or `.upload()`, with channel name `#general`, group name `private-group`, or username `@anon`, or use an array of string to send multiple target:
+To respond in another channel/im, simply pass the last argument to `.text()`, `.attachment()` or `.upload()`, with channel name `#general`, group name `private-group`, or user name `@anon`, or use an array of string to send multiple target:

 ```js
 robot.listen('yo', function (req, res) {